Exact number of flips required to sort a burnt stack of pancakes: Notations and basic results

+In some parts, it will be helpful to add the (virtual) pancake $\pm (n+1)$ which cannot be moved.

+An adjacency is a pair of consecutive pancakes that are already in the right relative order: either both face-up and in increasing order $[s, s+1]$, or both face-down and in decreasing order $[-(s+1), -s]$, for some $1 \leq s \leq n$.
+In other words, no flip is needed between them.
+An {\em anti-adjacency} is a pair of consecutive pancake in the same relative order with respect to $\overline{I_n}$: either both face-up and in decreasing order $[s+1, s]$, or both face-down and in increasing order $[-s, -(s+1)]$, for some $1 \le s \le n $.
+In other words, no flip has been performed between them from the original stack $\overline{I_n}$.
+In both adjacency and anti-adjacency, we also include the virtual pancakes $\pm (n+1)$ to handle boundary cases.

-A set of consecutive pancakes is {\em a block} of size $k \ge 2$ if it is of the form $[x, x+1, x+2, \dots, x+k-1]$, and it is {\em a clan} of size $k \ge 2$ if it is of the form $[x, x-1, \dots, x - k +1]$.
+A set of consecutive pancakes is {\em a block} of size $s \ge 2$ if it is of the form $[x, x+1, x+2, \dots, x+s-1]$, where $x$ can be either positive or negative, and it is {\em a clan} of size $s \ge 2$ if it is of the form $[x, x-1, \dots, x - s +1]$.
 Note that clans and blocks are necessarily disjoint, and that $S$ is a clan if and only if $\overline{S}$ is a block.
 A pancake that is neither in a block nor in a clan is said to be {\em free}.
 Note that $\overline{I_n}$ is a clan of size $n$ and $I_n$ is a block of size $n$.

+{\bf Example:} Consider the stack $[-5,-4,-1,-2,3,6,7,8]$.
+In this stack, $3$ is a free pancake, $-5,-4$ and $6,7,8,9$ are blocks (where the pancake $9$ is a virtual pancake added at the end of the stack to show that the pancake "$8$" is well placed) and $-1,-2$ is a clan.

-If $H_1$ and $H_2$ are two stacks, we denote by $H_1 \flip{k} H_2$ if $H_2$ is obtained by one flip of $k$ pancakes in $H_1$.
+If $H_1$ and $H_2$ are two stacks, we denote by $H_1 \flip{k} H_2$ if $H_2$ is obtained by one flip $(k)$ of $k$ pancakes in $H_1$.

-In some parts of the proofs, it will be helpful to add the (virtual) pancake $n+1$.
+A flip $H_1 \flip{k} H_2$ is said to be an {\em improve} if the number of adjacencies in $H_2$ is strictly larger than it is in $H_1$.
+A flip that is not an improve is said to be a {\em waste}.